Gavazzi1/pdf_page_swapper/README.md

 Instead, I wanted to be able to print the book on 11x17" paper and cut it along the 17" side, thus getting short-grained 11x8.5" paper.

+So, the idea was to print the document with 2 pages per sheet, every PDF editor and printer I tried would absolutely butcher the resolution of the text when converting to 11x17" by stretching the text and adding borders.

+I wrote the merger script to append every 2 consecutive pages without any scaling shenanigans or unnecessary borders.

+However, the problem with this is that the page containing sub-pages 1 and 16 will now be printed on the same side of the sheet as the page containing sub-pages
+2 and 15, when they should be back to back for folding.

+That's why the swapper script exists.
+It swaps pages 2 and 3 so that when you print on 11x17" paper, the correct pages appear back to back.

-The workflow was this:
+The final workflow is this:
 1) Add the text to MS word and format it for book binding
 2) Print to pdf to get a document with the pages layed out like in the diagram above
-3) Print the pdf, adjusting the settings to print on 11x17" paper and print 2 pages per sheet
+3) Run the resulting pdf through this script to get an 11x17" pdf with the right pages back to back and with 2 pages per side of a sheet

-However, the problem with this is that the page containing sub-pages 1 and 16 will now be printed on the same side of the sheet as the page containing sub-pages
-2 and 15, when they should be back to back for folding.

-This program swaps pages 2 and 3 so that when you print on 11x17" paper, the correct pages appear back to back.